FiratSusan/Groot-Docker-VNC/README.md

 ```
 The VNC Server will listen on **localhost:5900**.

+Via the VNC Viewer access the container to open a Terminal with `CTRL+ALT+T` and directly execute `Groot`, to open the Editor.

 If you want to build the image locally:
 ```sh
 git clone https://github.com/FiratSusan/Groot-Docker-VNC